 In the second part of our blog, we use mindfulness to examine anxiety more closely.
-If you missed the first part, check it out here — In our previous blog on how to deal with anxiety, we talked about approaching the emotion in a logical way using the Rational Approach.
+In our previous blog on how to deal with anxiety, we talked about approaching the emotion in a logical way using the Rational Approach.

 So now we should have a feel of where anxiety comes from, and why it can be hard to shake.
 If the Rational Approach alone has allowed you to step away from your pattern of anxiety, that’s fantastic.
 You could choose to stop the journey here.
 But if you’re not quite there yet, or you’d like to go a little further into reducing, or simply understanding anxiety, in our next step, we need to turn detective.